juanfe9118/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 # More Singly linked lists
 ### This directory is to understand the use of _singly linked lists_ more in depth.
-Belox is the description of the functions contained in this folder.
+Below is the description of the functions contained in this folder.

 #### lists.h
 * Header file containing all the neccesary libraries for this project as well as the prototypes for all the functions.